-At the meeting the Principal will be given an opportunity to make his/her case in full and to challenge any evidence that is being relied upon for a decision.
+At the meeting, the Principal will be given an opportunity to make his/her case in full and to challenge any evidence that is being relied upon for a decision.

 Following the hearing, the CE will make his/her judgement on the matter.
-In formulating his/her judgement the CE will take account of the report from the relevant Director/ ETB Staff member delegated by the CE and the other ETB staff member delegated by the CE and any other evidence and the Principal's representation (if any) thereon.
+In formulating his/her judgement, the CE will take account of the report from the Director of Schools and any other evidence and the Principal's representation (if any) thereon.